Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/05. Simple Search & Pagination/README.md

 ## Challenges - Pagination

-1. Using one of these modules (or another) add pagination to your project.
+1. Using one of these modules (or another) add pagination to your Famos Amos search results.

 ## Reference - Pagination